UtrechtRiversEstuaries/MetronomeDataProcessingMatlab/README.md

 * laserMetronome_ESL.m

 This file is a function used by Laser2NetCDF.m.
 Here the actual processing takes place.
+The calibration is still based on Exp046, so not up to date.
+This is accounted for in the main script.
+That part should be taken out when the calibration is updated.

 * NetCDF2Plots.m